 ~ WAXING LYRICAL ABOUT FEMALE ON-SCREEN BODY HAIR ~

-When disaster strikes in a Hollywood production, what does a fierce, female-identifying protagonist require to survive?
+When When disaster strikes in a Hollywood drama, what does a fierce, female-identifying protagonist require to survive?
 Water, shelter, transport…and a shaver?

 Immersive storytelling is part of what makes films so appealing.
 It’s an accessible escape from everyday life.
 With the push of a button, we can insulate ourselves within the intimate confines of someone else’s skin and steep ourselves in different worlds.
 However, to feel immersed, a level of authenticity is required, both visually and via the narrative.
 We must ‘believe’ the story as it unfolds, no matter how fantastical its underpinnings.

 Productions like The Handmaid’s Tale, V for Vendetta, Mad Max Fury Road, Outlander, The Walking Dead and The Blue Lagoon do a brilliant job of transforming their fictional worlds into something with a level of fidelity.
 However, none of these settings — post-apocalyptic landscapes, dystopian countries, deserted islands, antiquated Scotland — are conducive to body hair removal, even at the best of times.

 Actors understand their obligation to authenticity, and many will undergo extensive transformations to capture the essence of their character.
-Losing or gaining vast amounts of weight is customary, as well as practically ‘living in’ uncomfortable costumes and prosthetics for the duration of shooting.
+Losing or gaining vast amounts of weight is customary, as is practically ‘living in’ uncomfortable costumes and prosthetics for the duration of shooting.
 Inexplicably, the effortless process of growing out a small tuft of body hair is not a prerequisite in the pursuit of realism.